cquinone/Comp_phys/README.md

 * Active homogeneous simulates an active fluid in shear flow.
 Newton's Method is used to solve for the dynamics of a nematic order parameter, and stress vs strain curves are generated.
 Requires scipy, matplotlib, and numpy.

 * Crank solves for the inhomogeneous case, using a Crank-Nicholson finite difference method, and assuming grad(Q) = 0 at the boundaries.
+Requires numpy and matplotlib.

 * Scalar wave solves the scalar wave equation in box, using spectral methods, and generates a animation of this.
 Requires fftw.